AndyButland/UmbracoPersonalisationGroups/ReadMe.md

     - Merged in fix to issue where picked groups can't be found when MNTP is restricted to a single item (PR #22).
 - 2.1.5
     - Namespaced controllers in route configuration to avoid clashes with any controllers with the same name in solutions using the package (PR #23).
+- 2.1.6
+    - Amended behaviour of cookie handling to check and write cookie values also to HttpContext.Current.Items, such that a set cookie can be read in the same request.
+Previous behaviour can be restored via the `personalisationGroups.disableHttpContextItemsUseInCookieOperations` configuration key.